 Greek Mythology is familiar to most people on Earth, it wasn’t the oldest but undoubtedly is the most famous and the richest of all.

-It may borrow some tales from preexisting mythologies but it evolved them and made them beautiful stories that will remain forever.
+It may have borrowed some tales from preexisting mythologies but it evolved them and made them beautiful stories that will remain forever.

 Α diverse land shaped by the wild fury of nature and the intense geological activity that is constantly still changing it.
 That’s why you can find some unbelievable landscapes making you feel they are out of this world, and thousands of islands with distinct characteristics that don’t exist elsewhere.